jpease/justinpease.com/_posts/2023-10-11-reader-beware-context-matters.md

 Some businesses were started yesterday and others, amazingly, are over a thousand years old.

-I've worked at companies that identified as "startups".
+I've specifically worked at companies that identified as "startups".
 These ranged from those founded less than two years prior to my joining to those that had already been in business nearly a decade.

 ## On-site vs remote